timtody/timtody/README.md

 ### Hi there 👋, I'm Julius!

 I'm a PhD student in artificial intelligence at INRIA, Bordeaux.
+I work on intrinsically motivated multi-agent systems.

 <br>